daostack/arc.js-scripts/README.md

     `node ./build/scripts/arcScript.js -s ../local_scripts/[yourscript].js -m [yourMethod]`

+* If you are using truffle-hdwallet-provider and you run a script and it connects to the provider but then returns without executing your script, make sure that a node is listening on the url you provided in your provider configuration file.

-* the "scripts" directory contains some useful scripts that you can use, for example:
+* The "scripts" directory contains some useful scripts that you can use, for example:

     Script | Purpose